 11.1 volt battery – lets just say that is what has to be used.

 A quick word on motor ratings...

-Capacity indicates how much power the battery pack can hold and is indicated in milliamp hours (mAh).
-This is just a fancy way of saying how much load or drain (measured in milliamps) can be put on the battery for 1 hour at which time the battery will be fully discharged.
+Capacity indicates how much power/energy the battery pack can hold and is indicated in milliamp hours (mAh).
+This is just the standard way of saying how much load or drain (measured in milliamps) can be put on the battery for 1 hour at which time the battery will be fully discharged.

-As you can see, for a RC model with that kind of current draw, it would be very advantageous to use a larger capacity battery pack such as a 2000 mAh pack.
-This larger pack used with a 15 amp draw would double the time to about 8 minutes till the pack was discharged.
+As you can imagine for an RC model with that kind of current draw, it would be very advantageous to use a larger capacity battery pack such as a 2000 mAh pack.
+This larger pack used with a 15 amp draw would double the time to about 8 minutes or so until the pack was discharged.

-Remember that third number I was talking about when you go RC LiPo battery shopping?
-Yes, discharge rate is that number.
-This one is probably the single most over rated & miss understood of all battery ratings.
+This one is probably the single most over rated & misunderstood of all battery ratings.

 Discharge rate is simply how fast a battery can be discharged safely.
 Remember that ion exchange thing further up the page?
 Well the faster the ions can flow from anode to cathode in a battery will indicate the discharge rate.
 In the RC LiPo battery world it is called the “C” rating.

 Well Capacity begins with “C” so that should give you a pretty good idea.

 A battery with a discharge rating of 10C would mean you could theoretically & safely discharge it at a rate 10 times more than the capacity of the pack, a 15C pack = 15 times more, a 20C pack = 20 times more, and so on.